hazelcast/hazelcast-nodejs-client/README.md

 ## 7.5.
 Distributed Events

 This chapter explains when various events are fired and describes how you can add event listeners on a Hazelcast Node.js client.
 These events can be categorized as cluster and distributed data structure events.

 ### 7.5.1.
 Cluster Events

 You can add event listeners to a Hazelcast Node.js client.
-You can configure the following listeners to listen to the events on the client side.
+You can configure the following listeners to listen to the events on the client side:

-`Membership Listener`: Notifies when a member joins to/leaves the cluster, or when an attribute is changed in a member.
+* Membership Listener: Notifies when a member joins to/leaves the cluster, or when an attribute is changed in a member.

-`Distributed Object Listener`: Notifies when a distributed object is created or destroyed throughout the cluster.
+* Distributed Object Listener: Notifies when a distributed object is created or destroyed throughout the cluster.

-`Lifecycle Listener`: Notifies when the client is starting, started, shutting down, and shutdown.
+* Lifecycle Listener: Notifies when the client is starting, started, shutting down and shutdown.

 #### 7.5.1.1.
 Listening for Member Events

 You can add the following types of member events to the `ClusterService`.

-- `memberAdded`: A new member is added to the cluster.
+* `memberAdded`: A new member is added to the cluster.
-- `memberRemoved`: An existing member leaves the cluster.
+* `memberRemoved`: An existing member leaves the cluster.
-- `memberAttributeChanged`: An attribute of a member is changed.
-Please refer to [Defining Member Attributes](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#defining-member-attributes) section in the Hazelcast IMDG Reference Manual to learn about member attributes.
+* `memberAttributeChanged`: An attribute of a member is changed.
+See the [Defining Member Attributes section](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#defining-member-attributes) in the Hazelcast IMDG Reference Manual to learn about member attributes.

-The `ClusterService` object exposes an `ClusterService.on()` function that allows one or more functions to be attached to member events emitted by the object.
+The `ClusterService` object exposes an `ClusterService.on()` function that allows one or more functions to be attached to the member events emitted by the object.

-The following is a membership listener registration by using `ClusterService.on()` function.
+The following is a membership listener registration by using the `ClusterService.on()` function.

 ```javascript
 client.clusterService.on('memberAdded', function (member) {